camunda/camunda-docs/docs/guides/devops-lifecycle/integrate-web-modeler-in-ci-cd.md

 }
 ```

 To retrieve the content of this particular milestone, use the `GET api/beta/milestones/:id` endpoint.
-To obtain the latest edit state of the file, use the `GET api/beta/files/:id` endpoint, which also provides the `projectId` to be used in `SEARCH api/beta/projects/search`, in case you want to push the full project through the pipeline.
+To obtain the latest edit state of the file, use the `GET api/beta/files/:id` endpoint.
+This endpoint also provides the `projectId` neccessary for the `SEARCH api/beta/projects/search` endpoint if you want to push the full project via the pipeline.

-We are working on another approach, such as webhook registration on milestone creation, or event subscription.
+Progress is underway to introduce webhook registration or event subscription for milestone creation monitoring.

-You can combine these two approaches and listen to milestones to sync files to your version control, create a pull/merge request, and trigger pipelines this way.
+Combine these two approaches and listen to milestones to sync files to your version control, create a pull/merge request, and trigger pipelines.

 ## Pipeline stages

-Following, we present examples how to setup **build**, **test**, **review**, and **publish** stages of a pipeline.
+The following examples illustrate setting up **build**, **test**, **review**, and **publish** stages within a pipeline.

 ### Build stage

-There is no dedicated concept for a build package.
-How you structure your release artifacts depends on your overall software architecture.
-The build stage should focus on retrieving dependencies and deploying them into a preview environment.
+While there is no distinct concept for a build package in Camunda Platform 8, artifact structuring depends on your overall software architecture.
+The build stage should primarily focus on acquiring dependencies and deploying them to a preview environment.

-#### Setting up a preview environment
+#### Set up preview environments

-To provide a preview of your process that can be automatically tested and that reviewers can interact with, you need to provide a preview cluster.
-There are multiple ways to do so, dependending on your software development lifecycle design, general preferences, but also if you are running on Camunda Platform 8 SaaS, self-managed, or a hybrid setup.
-In this guide, we propose a setup with small, local self-managed preview clusters (or embedded engines) and larger staging and production clusters, either self-managed or on SaaS.
+Offering an automatically testable and review-ready process preview mandates a dedicated preview cluster.
+Numerous options exist, varying with software development lifecycle design, preferences, and Camunda Platform 8 deployment type (SaaS, self-managed, or hybrid).
+This guide proposes a setup with lightweight local self-managed preview clusters (or embedded engines) and full-fledged staging and production clusters (self-managed or SaaS).

+##### Using fully-featured clusters

-To set up local preview environments, you can spawn a full [Zeebe](https://github.com/camunda/zeebe) cluster with all applications (including Operate and Tasklist), e.g. with docker-compose or via helm for Kubernetes.
-These can be found, including comprehensive documentation, in [this repository](https://github.com/camunda/camunda-platform).
-This provides you with all endpoints and UIs to thoroughly test the process or process application.
-Make sure to spawn the right cluster version that matches the version of your production cluster to ensure compatibility with the process you are deploying.
+For local preview environments, you can deploy a comprehensive [Zeebe](https://github.com/camunda/zeebe) cluster including Operate and Tasklist.
+Options include using docker-compose or Kubernetes via Helm.
+All necessary endpoints and UIs are available for thorough process/application testing.
+Opt for a cluster version aligned with your production cluster to ensure process compatibility.

+##### Using embedded Zeebe engines

 If you don't need to spawn all apps such as Operate or Tasklist, you can use the lightweight [embedded Zeebe engine](https://github.com/camunda-community-hub/eze), which is a community-maintained project, to setup a cost-effective solution with an in-memory database.
 Together with the [Zeebe Hazelcast exporter](https://github.com/camunda-community-hub/zeebe-hazelcast-exporter) (community-maintained as well), you can consume data generated from your process easily for reporting or testing.

-In the build step, spawn a cluster or embedded engine, and deploy the process or project to it.
-After your pipeline is completed (e.g. the process is deployed to staging or production), you can destroy the preview environment.
+In the build stage, deploy your process or project to a cluster or embedded engine.
+Post-pipeline completion, such as deployment to staging or production, preview environments can be discarded.

 :::tip
-If you use GitLab, we recommend using [GitLab Review Apps](https://docs.gitlab.com/ee/ci/review_apps/) to provide these preview environments.
+For GitLab users, consider using [GitLab Review Apps](https://docs.gitlab.com/ee/ci/review_apps/) to provide preview environments.
 :::

-You can use the `zbctl` CLI to deploy the process in this pipeline step, which works both for a SaaS or self-managed cluster, or use the Java or Go client, or any of the community-maintained clients.
+Deploy resources using the `zbctl` CLI in this pipeline step, compatible with both SaaS and self-managed clusters.
+Alternately, utilize the Java or Go client library or any community-built alternatives.

 :::info Feature branches and Web Modeler installations

-While it might be convenient to set up multiple Web Modeler instances and handle them as feature branches, we do not recommend this procedure in order to maintain a single source of truth in your organization.
-Please keep a single Web Modeler installation for all your environments, and use milestones to reflect versioning and pipeline stages.
-If you need feature branches, you can clone files or projects and merge them later back to the origin file or project using your VCS.
+To maintain a single source of truth, avoid multiple Web Modeler instances for different feature branches.
+Instead, maintain a single Web Modeler installation for all environments, utilizing milestones to signify versioning and pipeline stages.
+Feature branches can be managed by cloning and merging files or projects, ensuring synchronization using VCS.
 :::

-#### Auto-deploying linked resources / dependencies
+#### Automate deployment of linked resources / dependencies

 You can drive a single file through your pipelines, or a full project.
 You can event maintain a manifest file outside of Web Modeler yourself, such as in version control, for finer-grained dependency management.